billwear/maas-rad/concepts-and-terms.md

 <h3 id="heading--unlock">Unlock</h3>

-This action eleases a machine from a locked state.
+This action releases a machine from a locked state.

 <h2 id="heading--machine-statuses">Node statuses</h2>